Poisons and dangerous products for dogs

 - Restlessness, panting, abnormal thirst

-- Loss of appetite, low spirits
+- Loss of appetite, listlessness

-- Unsteady, "drunken" walk
+- Staggering, "drunken" walk

 - Tremors, weakness in the hindquarters